olger-oeselg-bb/workshop-happy-paws/workshop/quality-engineer/handoff-package/prototype/agent-context/FRONTEND_REFACTOR_PLAN.md

 - No regressions in accessibility or performance.
 - New codebase achieves 80%+ unit test coverage for components.
 - Build and deploy process updated to use Vite.
+- E2E test coverage is left to QE team to implement as part of their practice exercises.

 ---